Raggarwal-Infra/DevBoard-Project/README.md

 docker volume create pgdata
 ```

-We name it `postgres`.
+We name container as `postgres`.
 The backend will look for it by that exact name.
 The
 `-v ./init/postgres:...` line loads the example data the first time it starts.

 ```bash